Spätzle: Swabian culture

 Nowadays, Swabian Spätzle or Knöpfle can be found in nearly every product ranges of Swabian pasta producers and since the 1980s, they also have been successfully exported.
 They are mentioned in many Swabian traditions and celebrations and also form part of tourist activities in terms of culinary specialty weeks or courses, seminars and competitions where Spätzle are scraped (made).
 There are many cooking competitions and various world records in "Spätzleschaben" (Spätzle scraping).
 A number of exhibitions document the traditional knowledge of the making of Spätzle in the Swabian region from the very beginnings until today.
 The great importance of Spätzle for the Swabian kitchen is proofed by the novel Die Geschichte von den sieben Schwaben (The history of the seven Swabians), published in 1827, according to which in Swabia exists the tradition "of eating five times a day, which means five times soup, and two times the soup is accompanied by Knöpfle or Spätzle".

 In 1892, Elise Henle explained that a Swabian woman should be able to manufacture Spätzle: "s isch koi richtigs Schwobe-Mädla, des net Spätzla kocha ka" ("t'is not a real Swabian girl, who isn't able to cook Spätzle").
 For the modern era the Swabian author Siegfried Ruoß lists more than 50 different Spätzle recipes in his cookbook "Schwäbische Spätzleküche".
 In Bad Waldsee, in upper-Swabia, there is a Spätzle museum since 2013.

 The earliest recipes for Spätzle can be found in the so-called "Göppinger Kochbuch", which was composed by Rosina Dorothea Knör (1733–1809) in 1783.

-Pastry ingredients and preparation of Spätzle

-Ingredients

-The Spätzle dough is made from flour, eggs, lukewarm water, in some places also with milk, and salt.
-The measurements, however, can vary.
-Spätzle flour which is sold in retail is often coarse wheat flour type 405 (German standard), in some cases mixed with spelt flour or fine semolina since it prevents the dough from going lumpy.
+Protected geographical indication

+Since March 2012, Swabian Spätzle and Swabian Knöpfle have been awarded the EU quality seal for protected geographical indication (PGI) and are protected throughout Europe as a regional specialty.
+To be able to bear this sign, one of the production stages of the product must have taken place in the respectively defined region of origin.

 Preparation

-In contrast to a kneaded pasta dough, Spätzle dough is stirred and therefore softer and moister.
-For the further preparation, there are several different ways:

-Scraped: Traditionally, the fresh dough is placed on a moist, ideally tilted board.
-From there it is scraped in thin stripes into the boiling salt water.
-This traditional way is elaborate and requires practice.

-Pressed: With a Spätzle press, the dough is pressed vertically into the water forming long and even Spätzle.

-Shredded: There are different kinds of Spätzlehobel (planes) producing either thick and short Spätzle (Knöpfle) or long Spätzle.

-A new way of making Spätzle are Spätzle sieves.

-After the Spätzle are cooked, they swim to the top and can be removed with a skimmer.
-They shouldn't be rinsed with water but served hot instead.

-There are also premade Spätzle which come in either dry or frozen form and can be boiled directly in hot water.